Udzu/pudzu/markov.md

 ### Word generation

 Note that **render_word** assumes that the generator was trained on character data including spaces (which are used to detect pseudoword boundaries).
 It doesn't filter out real words.
+For good results make sure to use a larhe training corpus and experiment with different values of n.